Radha Webley, Director

 Melissa Meiris, Associate Director

-Melissa came to Humboldt State University from San Francisco, where she lived and worked for 14 years.
-Melissa holds an M.A. in Education–Equity and Social Justice and a B.A. in English–Creative Writing, both from San Francisco State University.
-In her most recent role as Director of Education at Headlands Institute, Melissa oversaw four environmental education and youth-development programs, led more than 30 staff, managed program evaluation, and spearheaded diversity trainings and initiatives across the organization.
+Melissa Meiris is the Associate Director in the Office of Diversity and Inclusion, and has been at HSU since 2011.
+In her role, Melissa develops and writes HSU's annual Diversity Report, implements HSU's workplace diversity initiatives, facilitates Avoiding Unconscious Bias in the Hiring Process workshops, co-coordinates the semi-annual Institute for Student Success, and coordinates diversity focus groups for students, staff, and faculty.
+In recent years, she co-chaired the Undocumented Students Task Force, developed the Diversity Resource Guide for students, and created the Faculty Resources for Inclusive Teaching website.
+Melissa came to HSU from San Francisco, where she lived and worked for 14 years.
+In her prior role as Director of Education at NatureBridge Golden Gate, Melissa oversaw four environmental education and youth development programs and spearheaded diversity trainings and initiatives across the organization.
 In addition to designing and facilitating workshops and presentations on diversity and multicultural pedagogy at regional and national conferences, Melissa has worked as an educator, program coordinator, program evaluator, curriculum developer, and grant writer with Save The Bay in Oakland, and with Crissy Field Center, Literacy for Environmental Justice, and the Sierra Club in San Francisco.
 Outside of work, Melissa enjoys surfing, biking, traveling, gardening, cooking, taking photos, and hiking with her dogs.
+Melissa holds an M.A. in Education–Equity and Social Justice and a B.A. in English–Creative Writing, both from San Francisco State University.

 Amie Rodriquez, Administrative Support Coordinator